Closures & Cancellations:

 Great Miami Bikeway Construction Closure

-The Ohio Department of Transportation will be completing a repaving project of the Great Miami Bikeway through Moraine, West Carrollton, and Miamisburg starting July 28.
-The work is scheduled to be completed by August 31.
+Work is still underway on repaving project of the Great Miami Bikeway through Moraine, West Carrollton, and Miamisburg by the Ohio Department of Transportation.
 Street level detours will be posted during the project.

 The ADA drinking fountain located near the restroom at the overlook parking 7101 Conservancy Rd. at Germantown MetroPark is currently under repair.